 The processor saves the states into a protected area of the system DRAM (similar to the shadowed BIOS).
-If the entire AT bus is to be powered down, the processor writes to the BUS POWER DOWN ENABLE bit in the WD76C10.

 - 2. The power down routine (in a loadable driver) writes to the full-power-down bit in the WD76C10 which enables the power-down sequence.
-The WD76C10 switches to sampling of the PMC inputs with the 14.318 MHz clock instead of the AT BUS clock. - 3.
-The processor then writes to an I/O register in the WD76C10 that switches a PMC output connected to the PWRDN input pin of the WD90C20.
-On assertion of the PWRDN signal, the VGA controller enters the Power Down mode which refreshes the video DRAM via the AT BUS REFRESH signal.
+The WD76C10 switches to sampling of the PMC inputs with the 14.318 MHz clock instead of the AT BUS clock. - The processor then writes to an I/O register in the WD76C10 that switches a PMC output connected to the PWRDN input pin of the WD90C20.
+On assertion of the PWRDN signal, the VGA controller enters the Power-Down mode which refreshes the video DRAM via the AT BUS REFRESH signal.
 This is done so that the PIXCLK clock generator can later be powered down and the VGA controller can continue refresh.
 CAS before RAS refresh is the preferred way of refreshing the DRAMs because it allows lower power operation without the generation of a DRAM refresh address.

-4. The processor then writes to the KILL 48 MHz register which sends a CSL address code of 15H to the WD7600 encoded Chip Select Bus (ENCSBUS).
-The WD76C20 decodes the 15H (qualified by an IOW) and disables its 16 MHz oscillator, errorlessly switches the 14.318 MHz oscillator signal to a 32 KHz, 50% duty cycle signal, then disables the 14.318 MHz oscillator.
-The WD76C20 also asserts the CSSERA, CSSERB, and CSPAR signals simultaneously which signals the WD76C30 to disable its 48 MHz oscillator.
-When this oscillator is disabled. the AT BUS CLOCK, KEYBOARD CLOCK, and 80287 CLOCK are disabled.
+The processor then writes to the KILL 48 MHz register which sends a CSL address code of 15H to the WD7600 encoded Chip Select Bus (ENCSBUS).
+The WD76C20ALV decodes the 15H (gualified by an IOW) and disables its 16 MHz oscillator, errorlessly switches the 14.318 MHz oscillator signal to a 32 KHz, 50% duty cycle signal, then disables the 14.318 MHz oscillator.
+The WD76C20ALV also asserts the CSSERA, CSSERB, and CSPAR signals simultaneously which signals the WD76C30 to disable its 48 MHz oscillator.
+When this oscillator is disabled, the AT BUS CLOCK, KEY-BOARD CLOCK, and 80287 CLOCK are disabled.
 The processor executes a halt instruction and the WD76C10 detects the halt status from the processor and switches from the AT compatible refresh to the PDREF controlled refresh.
 The WD76C10 then switches the AT bus compatible REFRESH output signal to mimic the PDREF input signal.

 The PDREF input is a CMOS level clock signal that has a 124 μ s period and a low going pulse of 200 ns to 1 μ s.
 This signal is always active and should be adequate for refreshing low power DRAMs.
-This signal is generated by the WD76C20.
+This signal is generated by the WD76C20ALV.